 Why We Ride - Tzedakah

 Over the years I have gained a love and passion for cycling and a desire for TZEDAKAH.
 Tzedakah is Hebrew for: To Give Back… To be Righteous… To do the Right Thing.
-The DEATH RIDE Challenge …Cycle To Conquer ALS fulfills those needs and since its inception has become a very rewarding experience, not only for myself, but for the over 1200 participants who have conquered the Toughest Ride in the USA.
+The DEATH RIDE Challenge …Cycle To Conquer ALS fulfills those needs and since its inception has become a very rewarding experience, not only for myself, but for all the participants who have conquered the Toughest Ride in the USA.
 A 225 mile, 16,500 feet of climbing loop in Southwestern Colorado.

 WE RIDE FOR OUR ANGELS OF LIFE -